josemenber/image-based-crop-anomaly-detection/README.md

 ## Train and test models

-`train_models.py` python script trains and evaluates Keras base implementation of ResNet50 and InceptionV3 on the DeepWeeds dataset, pre-trained with ImageNet weights.This script receives two parameters:
+To train the models and evaluate their performance on both datasets, the Python script `train_models.py` is used.
+This script receives 5 parameters:

+* `--agriculture`: to train the models on the Agriculture-Vision dataset.
+By default the DeepWeeds dataset is used.

-* `--noise`: to add gaussian noise to the images (default is not applied).
+* `--noise`: to add Gaussian noise to the images (by default not applied).

-* `--augmentation`: to add the new images previously generated with the script *generate_imapges.py*  (default is not applied).
+* `--augmentation`: to add the new images previously generated with the *generate_imapges.py* script (not applied by default).

 * `--model modelname`: to indicate the model name. *Modelname* takes the values: 'resnet-50' or 'inception-v3'.

 * `--max_epochs N`: where N is an integer indicating the maximum number of epochs for training.

-For help on how to run this script execute the command:
+For help on how to run this script, run the command:

 ```
     python3 train_models.py -h